MikaelFangel/git-coauth/README.md

+⚠️ WARNING!
+This is a very early version and we're still stabilizing the project ⚠️

 # Git CoAuth

 Git CoAuth is an extension for Git that helps you give credit to your co-authors when committing to GitHub.